Oil rises 2% after reports of Iranian tanker attack

 The United States is sending more troops - potentially thousands - to Saudi Arabia in the wake of the attacks on Saudi Aramco facilities.
 It did not specify how those troops would be used.

-Both oil benchmarks are set to record their biggest daily rise since Sept.
+Both benchmarks recorded their biggest daily rise since Sept.
 16, the first trading day after attacks on Saudi installations knocked out more than half of the kingdom’s crude output and temporarily pushed oil prices up by about 20%.

-(GRAPHIC - Iranian oil tanker Sabiti: here)
+Graphic: Iranian oil tanker Sabiti - here

-“The market still has fresh memories of the Saudi Arabia attacks and the very quick price reversals afterwards.
-The price results of attacks this year have not been sustained in terms of risk premium,” said Petromatrix analyst Olivier Jakob.

-“In terms of oil prices, the impact is limited unless you think Iran is going to retaliate in the Strait of Hormuz.”
+Meanwhile, Gabon has told OPEC it will comply fully with its pledge to cut oil output under a 2019 supply deal between the exporter group and rivals such as Russia, in the latest sign of an OPEC push to improve compliance before its next meeting in December.

-The International Energy Agency (IEA) on Friday said that global oil markets had recovered quickly from the Saudi attacks and even face oversupply next year as global demand slows.
+The International Energy Agency (IEA) on Friday said global oil markets had recovered quickly from the Saudi attacks and even face oversupply next year as demand slows.

-“Intuitively, the precision attacks on Saudi Arabia and the possibility of a repeat should keep the market on edge,” the IEA said in its report.
-“There should be talk of a geopolitical premium on top of oil prices.”

 Troubled economic prospects for 2020 prompted the IEA to reduce its forecast for oil demand growth by 100,000 barrels per day (bpd) to 1.2 million bpd.

+Investors are also watching developments in the U.S.-China trade war, which has stoked fears of a global recession and raised concerns about global oil demand.
+President Donald Trump and other U.S. officials on Friday signaled good news was coming in trade talks with China, while Beijing indicated it was open to a “partial” deal that would avoid a planned hike in tariffs on its goods.

+In a sign of future production, U.S. energy firms this week increased the number of oil rigs operating for the first time in eight weeks.
+Companies added two oil rigs in the week to Oct.
+11, bringing the total count to 712, General Electric Co’s (GE.N) Baker Hughes energy services firm said on Friday.
+RIG-OL-USA-BHI

-Additional reporting by Shadia Nasralla in London and Jane Chung in Seoul; Editing by David Goodman, Louise Heavens and Nick Macfie
+Reporting by Stephanie Kelly in New York; Additional reporting by Shadia Nasralla in London and Jane Chung in Seoul; Editing by Tom Brown and Matthew Lewis